tytydraco/yessleep/out/Im_a_delivery_driver_at_a_flower_shop_Some_of_our_customers_arent_human.md

 There was a seriousness in his tone that told me I should take this advice to heart.
-"My dad's a lawyer," I replied, with a lighthearted tone.
+"My dad's a lawyer," I lied.
 "I know how to read the fine print."